Advancing the Profession

 WSU College of Nursing offers a Registered Nurse to Bachelor of Science in Nursing (RN-BSN) degree for new or experienced licenced practicing nurses who want to enhance their nursing career by earning their BSN, or for Associate Degree in Nursing (ADN) students nearing graduation.

 ABOUT THE POST-LICENSURE RN-BSN PROGRAM

 The RN-BSN program builds on the RN background and includes essential course work in assessment, research, leadership and management, ethics, and community health.
-Advanced clinical practica bridges course work and theory with clinical practice.
+Advanced practicum experiences bridge course work and theory with clinical practice.

-The program is flexible, offering multiple study options including an online/distance option that allows nurses to continue working without having to relocate.
+The program is flexible, offering hybrid course delivery with minimum required on campus attendance each semester.
 Full-time, part-time, or individualized plans of study can be arranged with an RN-BSN advisor.
-Clinicals are completed at a number of sites across the state.
+Clinicals are completed at a variety of sites.
 Border Bill students may complete their clinical in Oregon or in Washington if they have a WA RN license.

 THE RN-BSN IS CURRENTLY OFFERED AT ALL COLLEGE OF NURSING SITES

 Proof of a current, unemcumbered Washington State RN license or eligibility for licensure is required.
 View pre-application requirements or contact an RN-BSN advisor at your college or at your anticipated campus site.